 - A wide variety of colors and finishes are available to compliment almost any project.

 - The paint is the perfect consistency, not too runny and not too thick, it is extremely easy to work with (even for novice painters like myself).

 - It is indeed washable, with no noticeable fading or damage when washed with a normal load of laundry.
 The fact I don’t have to do a special load on the gentle cycle is a big plus in my book.

 - It does bleed through fabric a bit (the more it does depends on the type of fabric used) so be sure to use a piece of protective cardboard so as not to ruin your project.

 - I didn’t notice a huge difference in the velveteen finish compared to the matte after taking the extra step of applying steam from an iron, but it was a bit softer looking.

 - Final results take patience, take into account drying (4 hours) and ability to wash (72 hours) time to get to the final result.

 All in all I’d highly recommend this product as an addition to your stash.

 How about you?
-Have you used the soft fabric paint in any projects you’d like to share?
+Have you used the Tulip Soft Fabric paint in any projects you’d like to share?
 Tips and ideas are always more than welcome.
 We love to hear from you!

 Latest posts by CC Contributor (see all)